dmalhotra/CSBQ/README.md

 slender-body theory asymptotic approximation, and solving its linear inverse problem as needed for a mobility solve.

 It is research software; use at your own risk.
-These pictures show some of the capabilities of the code (see the preprint below for details).
+The following figures show some of the capabilities of the code (see the preprint below for details).

 Stokes flow solution around rigid slender fiber with aspect ratio $10^3$, max error $10^{-10}$: